Yogyakarta, Indonesia, January 2017.

 Comparing Europe and (Sub-Saharan) Africa.

-The great thing of having information such as that from GYGA at our fingertips is that it becomes very easy to roughly compare, for instance, yield gaps in maize in Sub Saharan Africa with those in Europe.
+The great thing of having information sources such as the Global Yield Gap Atlas is that it becomes very easy to roughly compare, for instance, yield gaps in maize in Sub Saharan Africa with those in Europe.
 It appears that in Sub Saharan Africa, only about 30% of the yield potential is realized – the yield gap is about 70%.
 In several European countries on the other hand, the yield gap is less than 20%.
 And, this may or may not come as a surprise, the Netherlands is the undisputed champion here, with an average maize yield gap below 10%.

 Is completely ‘closing the gap’ really a sign of success?
 Translating yield gaps into responsible agricultural policies.

 What could agricultural policy makers do with this information?
 Should other countries (e.g. in Sub Saharan Africa) strive to become like the Netherlands, which is now turning to drones, satellites, big data and precision agriculture to close that last 10% of the yield gap?
 Dutch agriculture is very efficient, according to this 2017 story in National Geographic magazine (“How a tiny Country Feeds the World”), which praises its low impact per kilogram of agricultural product.
-However, critics have responded that, although it is true that spatially concentrated and intensive agricultural systems (as those in the Netherlands) can yield products with a low environmental impact per kg, such systems may also have undesirable local consequences for the environment, i.e. a high impact per hectare of land.
+However, critics have responded that spatially concentrated and intensive agricultural systems (as those in the Netherlands) may also have undesirable local consequences for the environment, such as a high environmental impact per hectare of land.
 Indeed, the Netherlands Assessment Agency concluded in its 2016 annual assessment of the Dutch environment that “due to its sheer magnitude, the Dutch agricultural sector puts the environment under pressure, despite efficient production methods and low environmental impact per kg product”.

 “Seek for the middle ground; do not aim higher than 70% – 80% of the potential”.

 Closing the yield gap almost completely, as has been done in the Netherlands, comes not without cost.
-Environment, biodiversity and landscape are suffering.
-Although improving crop yields on existing lands may be wise for regions with substantial yield gaps (SSA) and food shortages, parts of the world (Northwest Europe) with relatively small yield gaps and abundant food supply should, instead, focus on producing food within environmentally and ecologically safe and acceptable boundaries.
+Environment, biodiversity and landscapes are suffering.
+Improving crop yields on existing lands may be wise for regions with substantial yield gaps and food shortages (e.g. Sub Sharan Africa).
+However, where yield gaps are relatively small and food supply is abundant (e.g. Northwest Europe), producing food within environmentally and ecologically safe and acceptable boundaries should be prioritized.
 Here, an acceptable compromise between yield, resource use efficiency (RUE, e.g. the number of kilograms harvested per kg nitrogen applied) and local emissions of nutrients or crop protection agents is essential (Van Ittersum et al., 2016).
 With good agricultural management it is possible to combine high RUEs and high yields (De Wit, 1992).
-However, RUEs start to decrease and thus local emissions (such as nitrate leaching) start to increase rapidly at yield levels approaching potential yield levels.
+However, RUEs start to decrease and emissions (such as nitrate leaching) start to increase when yields approach their potential levels.
 70-80% of potential yield often seems a yield level beyond which RUEs start to decrease and emissions start to increase more than linearly.
 Yield gaps thus indicate the scope to increase production on existing land, and they give an indication of how far land productivity is from yield levels which may become problematic in terms of resource use efficiency and rapidly increasing local emissions (Van Ittersum et al., 2017).
 Hence in the Netherlands, a maize yield gap of less than 10% where (silage) maize is the biggest crop in terms of harvested area is clearly indicative of a problematic situation.

 Conclusion and recommendation